MCBE-Speedrunning/Speedrunning-Rulebook/global/README.md

 - Transparent water
 - No Fog

-### Legal Texture Packs
+### Legal Resource Packs

-All official texture packs, such as Plastic or Natural texture packs, are allowed, and so are any other texture packs that change the textures in a purely cosmetic way without giving an unfair advantage to the player.
+All official resource packs, such as Plastic or Natural texture packs, are allowed, and so are any other resource packs that change the textures in a purely cosmetic way without giving an unfair advantage to the player.